-- Air transport is a key enabler of economic activity in Romania, supporting 107,000 total jobs and contributing EUR 2.3 billion to the Romanian economy. - Romania is the 23rd largest aviation market in Europe (measured by IATA Connectivity Index).
+- Air transport is a key enabler of economic activity in Romania, supporting 107,000 total jobs and contributing EUR 2.2 billion to the Romanian economy, which is equivalent to 1.3% of Romanian GDP (World Bank 2016). - Romania is the 23rd largest aviation market in Europe (measured by IATA Connectivity Index).
 Air connectivity grew by 76% between 2013 and 2018.
-10m passengers departed from Romania's airports in 2017. - In order to facilitate continued growth of aviation and maximize the value of air transport, Romania should: - Improve the awareness of the benefits that aviation can bring to the economy and the society.
+10m passengers departed from Romania's airports in 2017.
+There were 20.2 million terminal passengers. - In order to facilitate continued growth of aviation and maximize the value of air transport, Romania should: - 1.
+Improve the awareness of the benefits that aviation can bring to the economy and the society.
 The government should take steps to enable the sustainable development of air transport and inter-modality.
 This includes modernization and implementation of standardized systems for better passenger facilitation as well as promotion of innovative technology and processes, EU harmonization and digitization; - 2.
 Develop the National Airspace Strategy in consultation with airspace users to increase capacity and improve efficiency.
 Act according to the National Airspace Strategy document plan to ensure successful adoption; and - 3.
 Ensure that further infrastructure investments, both on the ground and in the air, are cost-efficient and developed in consultation with users.

-$^{1}\,\text{The IATA Connectivity Index 2018 is a composite measure of number of transferred passengers weighted by a destination measure in all Romanian airports}$
+&lt;sup>1 The IATA Connectivity Index 2018 is a composite measure of number of transferred passengers weighted by a destination measure in all Romanian airports